The character sheet for the animated series Legion of Super-Heroes.

 - What the Hell, Hero?: Lightning Lad calls him out for not even having the time to visit Saturn Girl while she's in a temporary coma.

 - Genius Bruiser: This type tends to be.
-That she is able to keep Braniac 5 in check is probably why her teammates tolerate the other tropes listed here.
+That she is able to keep Brainiac 5 in check is probably why her teammates tolerate the other tropes listed here.

-- Ship Tease: She seems to spend a lot of time with Braniac 5.
+- Ship Tease: She seems to spend a lot of time with Brainiac 5.

 - Shrinking Violet: Averted in spite of her name, visually she gets smaller and wears dark purple but she does not have this personality at all.

 - What Kind of Lame Power Is Heart, Anyway?: Though she thinks shrinking is the best power.